iamphduc/tdt-schedule/README.md

-# TON DUC THANG University Schedule Scraping
+# TDTU Scraping Practice

-Using puppeteer/puppeteer-core - cheerio - express.
+Use puppeteer(puppeteer-core) - cheerio - express to scrape schedule.

 ## Note

-Only work on new Student Portal.
+Running on new student portal.